Environmental Information (Scotland) Regulations 2004

 Environmental Information and Dumfries and Galloway Council

 The Council has combined the procedure for responding to requests for Environmental Information with the procedure for requests made under the Freedom of Information (Scotland) Act 2002.
-All requests for information under the Environmental Information Regulations should be made to the Freedom of Information Officer using the contact details below:
+All requests for information under the Environmental Information Regulations should be made to the Information Management and Complaints Unit using the contact details below: